staticlibs/staticlib_json/README.md

 This project contains high level `dump_*` and `load_*` functions to convert objects to/from raw data.
 JSON format is supported for serialization/deserialization of the arbitrary object trees (it is based on [Jansson library](https://github.com/akheron/jansson)).
-Binary serialization uses raw memory from POD objects with a support for lazy deserialization.
+Binary serialization uses raw memory from POD objects with a support for a lazy deserialization.

 Link to the [API documentation](http://staticlibs.github.io/staticlib_serialization/docs/html/namespacestaticlib_1_1serialization.html).